Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: INTRODUCTION

 In a scenario involving roughly spherical lenses, the high electron overdensities would translate into physically untenable overpressured regions, ruling out a volume-filling turbulent medium.
 To circumvent this difficulty, \citet{Pen2014b} advance a model where they invoke very thin plasma reconnection sheets confined between regions of misaligned magnetic fields.
 Perturbations propagate as Alfv\`{e}n-like surface waves, the amplitudes of which are very small in relation to the extent of the sheet.
 These sheets extend for several hundred AU but are highly inclined with the line of sight, causing extremely high projected local overdensities by virtue of which they have very high lensing potential.
 This model convincingly explains the observed anisotropic scattering reported by \citet{Brisken2010}.
 If these structures persist in the sheets over long periods of time (compared to typical observing durations), as suggested by the \citealt{Pen2014b} model, the images would appear to move relative to the pulsar due to the relative motion of the pulsar and the reconnection sheet.
 Earlier work by \cite{Hill2005} indeed measured uniform motion of the arclets along the main parabola suggesting that these features remain practically stationary in the screen as the pulsar moves behind it. \cite{Simard2018} further analyze this model quantitatively to study the expected motion of the lensed images, effectively predicting their positions and magnifications in future time and out-of-band frequencies.
 Lensed images in the reconnection sheet model are caused by wave crests, each of which can be described by a single parameter.
 This facilitates a completely deterministic treatment of each lensed image, allowing a posteriori prediction of scintillation.
-More recently, \cite{Gwinn2019a} and \cite{Gwinn2019b} have advanced a similar, quantitatively tractable model invoking linear filaments of phase-changing material.